Latest from HRi

 Meaker vs Cyxtera Technology UK Ltd (CTUK)

-Morrisons find over the death of an employee
+Morrisons fined over the death of an employee

-This case demonstrates the importance of the employer’s duty of care to its employees.
+This case demonstrates the importance of the duty of care of employers to its employees.
 Matthew Gunn, an employee at Morrisons with epilepsy, suffered a fatal fall down stairs in the supermarket, leading to his death.
-The incident occurred despite warnings from Mr Gunn’s mother about the risks due to his seizures.
+The incident occurred despite warnings from the mother of Mr Gunn about the risks due to his seizures.
 Morrisons, aware of his condition, was charged with health and safety violations, including failure to ensure employee welfare and conduct suitable risk assessments.
 The jury found Morrisons guilty on all charges, resulting in a £3.5 million fine.
-The case highlights the employer’s duty of care, emphasising the importance of health and safety risk assessments and reasonable adjustments, particularly for employees with vulnerabilities.
+The case highlights the duty of care of the employer, emphasising the importance of health and safety risk assessments and reasonable adjustments, particularly for employees with vulnerabilities.
 This case highlights the critical role proactive measures play in ensuring the safety and well-being of employees.
 It emphasises the need for employers to take decisive actions to prevent foreseeable risks and promote a secure working environment.

 IBM inactive employee claimed he was the victim of disability discrimination